sindresorhus/awesome-nodejs/readme.md

 - [lnfs](https://github.com/kevva/lnfs) - Force create symlinks like `ln -fs`.
 - [chokidar](https://github.com/paulmillr/chokidar) - Filesystem watcher which stabilizes events from `fs.watch` and `fs.watchFile` as well as using native `fsevents` on OS X.
 - [gaze](https://github.com/shama/gaze) - A globbing watch module which uses custom native binaries to listen to filesystem events.
+- [istextorbinary](https://github.com/bevry/istextorbinary) - Check if a file is text or binary.

 ### Control flow